convisoappsec/conviso-docs/docs/integrations/trello.md

 </div>

-At the floating window, insert the datum required that were previously obtained.
+At the floating window, insert the data required that were previously obtained.
 When finished, click at the **Save** button to store your integration settings:

 <div style={{textAlign: 'center'}}>